FlexMeasures/flexmeasures/bvp/data/Readme.md

     flask run_forecasting_worker

 You should be able to run multiple workers in parallel, if necessary.
+You can add the `--name` argument to keep them a bit more organized.

 The BVP unit tests use fakeredis to simulate this task queueing, with no configuration required.

 ## Inspect the queue and jobs

-The first option to inspect the state of the `forecasting` queue should be via the formiddable [RQ dashboard](https://github.com/Parallels/rq-dashboard):
+The first option to inspect the state of the `forecasting` queue should be via the formiddable [RQ dashboard](https://github.com/Parallels/rq-dashboard).
+If you have admin rights, you can access it at `your-bvp-url/rq`, so for instance `http://localhost:5000/rq`.
+You can also start RQ dashboard yourself (but you need to know the redis server credentials):

     pip install rq-dashboard
     rq-dashboard --redis-host my.ip.addr.ess --redis-password secret --redis-database 0

 RQ dashboard shows you ongoing and failed jobs, and you can see the error messages of the latter, which is very useful.

-You can also inspect via a console ([see the nice RQ documentation](http://python-rq.org/docs/)), which is more powerful.
-Here is an example of inspecting the finished jobs:
+Finally, you can also inspect the queue and jobs via a console ([see the nice RQ documentation](http://python-rq.org/docs/)), which is more powerful.
+Here is an example of inspecting the finished jobs and their results:

     from redis import Redis
     from rq import Queue